KaiyuHe998/RULEARN_IDEA_project/README.md

     def return_action_information_construct(self, attemptation_action:'plan_system.Attemptation_Interactive_Action'):
         return super().return_action_information_construct(attemptation_action)
 ```

+#### State machine objects (Can also be interactive by agents)
-The RULEARN framework also supports state machine objects, such as simple NPCs or other entities that automatically change or influence the environment under specific conditions.
-You can define state machine objects by inheriting from StateMachineObjectsBase in `fixed_interactive_pipeline_objects.py`.
+The RULEARN framework also supports state machine objects, including simple NPCs or other entities that automatically interact with or influence the environment under specific conditions.
+You can define these state machine objects by creating a subclass of StateMachineObjectsBase in fixed_interactive_pipeline_objects.py.
-For example, consider a state machine object (an animal) that automatically seeks and consumes an object with a specified name from data/CHIBI_database.xlsx.
-In this database, a sheep is defined as belonging to this class and will automatically eat cabbage when there is no agent named "SAM" in the same space.
+For example, here’s how to define a state machine object for an animal that automatically seeks and consumes a specified item from data/CHIBI_database.xlsx.
+In this database, a sheep is defined as a state machine object that will eat cabbage whenever no agent named "SAM" is in the same space.

 ```python
 class StateMachineObjectAnimal(StateMachineObjectsBase):